Medium

 About this work

-Although this work is unsigned and undated, its composition and meticulous painting style suggest that it is close to works by the Flemish artist Joos van Cleve, who died in 1543.
-Jerome, a fourth-century theologian and moral philosopher, was a popular subject in Western painting in medieval and Renaissance times.
+Although this work is unsigned and undated, its composition and meticulous painting style suggest that it is close to works by the Flemish artist Joos van Cleve.
+Saint Jerome, a fourth-century theologian and moral philosopher, was a popular subject in Western painting in medieval and Renaissance times.
 Credited as the translator of the traditional Latin Bible, Jerome was seen as the archetypal scholar/philosopher.
-He was also admired as a holy man who had rejected worldly vanities.
+Artists often depicted him deeply entranced in thought, and note here that he has discarded his spectacles in contemplation.
+He is reflecting intensely on the image of the crucified Christ while pointing to a skull, a symbol of mortality.

 Place/s of Execution